 Mr. Vijay Talwar was appointed our Chief Executive Officer, effective February 1, 2022, and served as a member of our Board of Directors until his resignation on September 8, 2022.
 In connection with Mr. Talwar's appointment and pursuant to the terms of his employment offer letter, our Board of Directors set Mr. Talwar's base salary at \$550,000 per year.
 Mr. Talwar also received a \$1,800,000 signing bonus, which was subject to his continued employment through February 1, 2024, as well as a relocation bonus of \$250,000.
 Pursuant to the terms of his employment offer letter, our Compensation Committee granted Mr. Talwar an award of restricted stock units ("RSUs") for 4,633,204 shares of our common stock.
 25% of the RSUs were scheduled to vest on February 15, 2023, and the remaining RSUs were scheduled to vest in equal quarterly installments over the following three years, subject to Mr. Talwar's continuous service with us through each such vesting date.
 Additionally, our Compensation Committee awarded Mr. Talwar an option to purchase 6,486,486 shares of our common stock.
 The option was scheduled to vest in equal quarterly installments over four years beginning on February 15, 2022, subject to Mr. Talwar's continuous service with us through each such vesting date.
-Mr. Talwar's continuous service with us through each such vesting date.
-Mr. Talwar's continuous service with us through each such vesting date.
-Mr. Talwar's continuous service with us through each such vesting date.
-Mr. Talwar's continuous service with us through each such vesting date.
-Mr. Talwar's continuous service with us through each such vesting date.
-May an option with the commencement of his employment, pursuant to which he was eligible to receive certain severance benefits and payments upon certain terminations of employment either inconnection with or not in connection with a change in control, as further described below in "Employment Arrangements".
+Mr. Talwar also entered into a severance and change in control agreement in connection with the commencement of his employment, pursuant to which he was eligible to receive certain severance benefits and payments upon certain terminations of employment either inconnection with or not in connection with a change in control, as further described below in "Employment Arrangements".